 This aircraft was armed with the following bomb load: 2 x 500lb MC, 1 x TI Red, 1 x 5 'drip white' flares.

 Special Equipment on board: Gee - see abbreviations

 Whilst 358 Lancasters were despatched to bomb Leipzig on the night of 20/21 October 1943, 10 Mosquitoes of 139 Pathfinder Squadron were detailed to make a diversionary attack on Berlin.
 The diversion was successful in drawing off the bulk of the enemy fighter strength but because Berlin was covered by 10/10th cloud no results of the bombing were seen.
-One of the Mosquitoes aborted the mission and two were lost, the other seven returned undamaged.
+One of the Mosquitoes swung on take off and its undercarriage collapsed, two were lost, the other seven bombed the target and returned undamaged.

 The other Mosquito lost was DZ597 and both pilot F/Sgt.
 T.K.
 Forsyth and Navigator Sgt.
 L.C.
 James were killed.
 They were reported to have been buried at Wittstock, Germany, by the German authorities but because the area fell into the post war Russian Zone, access to their reported graves for verification of their remains by the British Authorities was not permitted by the Russians.
 They are therefore, commemorated on the Runnymede Memorial as having no known grave.